 Beau Driver – PhD Candidate – Beau’s research interests lie in Labor and Working-Class, Intellectual, and Cultural History, including a recent move into Gender Studies with a focus on Masculinity.
 The bulk of his research focuses on the Gilded Age and Progressive Era United States.
 Beau is currently researching his dissertation topic, which will explore the intersections of class and gender in the Progressive Era by examining middle-class men’s “vital contact” with the working class between 1880 and 1920.
 You can find Beau on Twitter at @DrBeaunus.

-Alessandra Link – PhD Candidate – Alessandra is a doctoral student specializing in Native American history and the history of the American West (in its broadest interpretations).
+Alessandra La Rocca Link – PhD Candidate – Alessandra is a doctoral student specializing in Native American history and the history of the American West (in its broadest interpretations).
 She is drawn to topics that address the complicated intersection of culture, technology, and the environment.
-This interest is evident in her dissertation research, which explores the ways in which Native Americans adapted to the environmental, socio-economic, and cultural changes wrought in the wake of railroad expansion.
-Research aside, Alessandra is a baking enthusiast, (less than) part-time runner, and reluctant gardener.
+This interest is evident in her dissertation research, which explores the ways in which Native Americans adapted to the socio-economic and cultural changes wrought in the wake of railroad expansion.
+Research aside, Alessandra is a baking enthusiast, some time runner, and reluctant gardener.
 You can find her on Twitter at @AlessandraLink2.

 Sara Porterfield – PhD Candidate – Sara’s love of the Colorado River led her to her current life as a doctoral student at the University of Colorado Boulder where she studies the environmental history of the Colorado River watershed.
 She believes that a change in an ethic of Western water use comes from experience on and appreciation for the river, and that our future water use must be informed by lessons learned from the history of that use.
 Her work has been published on The Dirtbag Diaries podcast, in COLUMBIA: The Magazine of Northwest History, The Canyon Country Zephyr, the Willamette Week, Annals of Wyoming, and H-Net Reviews: H-Environment.
 You can follow Sara Porterfield on Twitter at @ParadoxofPlace.